MacLeish Field Station

 Learn more about the Arts Afield plots in this story map, created by Tess Abbot ’19.

 Read more about Weathering Heights, the launch event of Arts Afield .

-Arts Afield is an initiative of the Center for the Environment, Ecological Design, and Sustainability (CEEDS), and is chaired by Michele Wick, a lecturer in psychology.
+Arts Afield is an initiative of the Center for the Environment, Ecological Design, and Sustainability (CEEDS), and is co-chaired by Joanne Benkley, Assistant Director of ES&P and CEEDS and Michele Wick, a lecturer in psychology.

 Environmental monitoring at MacLeish currently comprises measurement of meteorological variables and vegetation.
 Continuous measurements from atop an 80-foot tower include atmospheric pressure, temperature, relative humidity, solar radiation, and wind speed and direction.
 The field station is also home to an EarthScope Station L61B seismometer.
 The three-component broadband sensors continuously sense, record and transmit ground motions from a wide range of seismic sources, including local and distant earthquakes, volcanic eruptions and other natural and human-induced activities.

 Field Station Manager